 - Real estate loans receivable: The fair value of the real estate loans receivables are estimated using a discounted cash flow analysis, using interest rates being offered for similar loans to borrowers with similar credit ratings (Level 3). - Non-real estate loans receivable: Non-real estate loans receivable are primarily comprised of notes receivable.
 The fair values of notes receivable are estimated using a discounted cash flow analysis, using interest rates being offered for similar loans to borrowers with similar credit ratings (Level 3). - Revolving Credit Facility, OP term loan, 2024 term loan and 2025 term loan: The carrying amount of these approximate fair value because the borrowings are interest rate adjusted.
-Differences between carrying value and the fair value in the table above are due to the inclusion of deferred financing costs in the carrying value. - Senior notes: The fair value of the senior unsecured notes payable was estimated based on (Level 1) publicly available trading prices. - HUD mortgages: The fair value of our borrowings under HUD debt agreements was estimated using an expected present value technique based on quotes obtained by HUD debt brokers (Level 2).
+Differences between carrying value and the fair value in the table above are due to the inclusion of deferred financing costs and discounts in the carrying value.